-The findings from the Kakuma refugee camp in September reveal a range of significant risks affecting children within the community.
-Adolescent/child pregnancy is a prominent issue, likely due to inadequate access to sexual and reproductive health education and services.
-Children being out of school or dropping out has been attributed to various reasons, including limited educational resources, financial constraints, and the impact of cultural norms that may not prioritize education for all.
-Child marriage, a concerning risk, is influenced by cultural practices, economic pressures, and the lack of protective mechanisms.
-Child labour and exploitation occur due to economic vulnerabilities and the absence of suitable opportunities for children and their families.
-Substance abuse among children and youth can be linked to stressors in the camp environment and a lack of recreational activities.
-Children living on the streets is a multifaceted problem tied to the absence of family support, education, and social safety nets.

-Adolescent girls (12-17) and boys (12-17) are most at risk due to their age, vulnerability, and exposure to various dangers within the camp.

-Vulnerable groups, including girl/adolescent mothers, children with disabilities, unaccompanied/separated children, and individuals with mental health issues, are more susceptible due to limited resources, lack of family protection, economic pressures, scarcity of essential goods, heightened resource competition, and unique challenges faced by specific nationality/ ethnic/religion/clan groups.
-Culturally sensitive interventions are crucial to address these vulnerabilities.
-Child-related incidents frequently occur in locations such as "some streets/blocks," market areas, roads, and community centers, with evenings and nighttime being more vulnerable due to decreased visibility and increased insecurity during these hours.
+The findings from the Kakuma refugee camp in October reveal a range of significant risks affecting children within the community.
+Adolescent/child pregnancy and child marriage, has become a concerning risk with child labour and exploitation occuring.
+Adolescent girls and boys are most at risk due to their age, vulnerability and exposure to various dangers within the camp.
+Vulnerable groups, including girl/adolescent mothers, children with disabilities, unaccompanied/separated children, those without documentation and individuals with mental health issues, are more susceptible to protection issues.
+Child-related incidents frequently occur in locations such as people's homes, "some streets/ blocks," market areas, roads, and community centers, with evenings and nighttime being more vulnerable.

 Community responses involve reporting and seeking assistance, but there is room for improved awareness and knowledge among the community members.
 Involvement of community leaders, community-based protection structures, police, and local authorities is crucial in reporting and addressing child protection risks due to their roles and responsibilities within the community.
-Mitigation measures like Community Watch Groups and improved lighting have been implemented, but challenges such as child pregnancy, child marriage, child labor, substance abuse, and children living on the streets persist due to complex factors.
-Insecurity and criminal activities involving children have broader implications for the community's well-being, requiring comprehensive strategies to protect children effectively.
-Overall, the findings highlight the need for a holistic child protection approach in the Kakuma refugee camp to ensure the well-being of all children.
+Mitigation measures like Community Watch Groups and improved lighting have been implemented.